List of The Idolmaster characters: Jupiter

 An all-male idol group introduced in The Idolmaster 2.
 Originally produced by 961 Production, Jupiter was created by Kuroi as an idol unit to counter 765 Pro's rise in popularity.
 In the anime, they are an established and popular idol unit.
-As of Episode 21 of the anime, they left 961 Pro to start on their own after knowing of Kuroi's dirty tactics.
+As of Episode 21 of the anime, they left 961 Pro to start on their own after acknowledging what Kuroi was up to with his dirty tactics.
 As of The Idolmaster SideM, Jupiter has joined 315 Production.